typetron/typetron.org/docs/installation.md

 You can open you app at [http://localhost:8000](http://localhost:8000).

 ### Next steps
-We recommend you go to the [**Tutorials**](/tutorials) section if you are just getting started with Typetron since they are constructed so the newcomer will understand every feature better.
+We recommend you go to the [**Tutorials**](/tutorials) section if you are just getting started with Typetron since they are built so the newcomer will understand every feature better.